Unbiased deep solvers for linear parametric PDEs: Introduction

 For each of these classes of algorithms we develop and test different implementation strategies.
-Indeed, one can either take one (large) network to approximate the entire family of solutions or to take a number of (smaller) networks, where each network approximates the solution at a time point in a grid.
-The former has the advantage that one can take arbitrarily fine time discretization without increasing the overall network size.
+Indeed, one can either take one (large) network to approximate the entire family of solutions of~\eqref{eq pde intro} or take a number of (smaller) networks, where each of them approximates the solution at a time point in a grid.
+The former has the advantage that one can take arbitrarily fine time discretisation without increasing the overall network size.
 The advantage of the latter is that each learning task is simpler due to each network being smaller.
-One can further leverage the smoothness of the solution in time and learn the weights iteratively by initializing the network parameters to be those of the previous time step.
+One can further leverage the smoothness of the solution in time and learn the weights iteratively by initialising the network parameters to be those of the previous time step.
 We test both approaches numerically.
-To summarize the key contribution of this work are: \begin{enumerate}[i)] \item We derive and implement three classes of learning algorithms for approximation of parametric PDE solution map and its gradient. \item We propose a novel iterative training algorithm that exploits regularity of the function we seek to approximate and allows using neural networks with smaller number of parameters. \item We do not rely on any Markovian structure in the underlying problem. \item The proposed algorithms are truly black-box in that quality of the network approximation only impacts the computation benefit of the approach and does not introduce approximation bias. \item Code for the numerical experiments presented in this paper is being made available on GitHub: \texttt{\href{https://github.com/marcsv87/Deep-PDE-Solvers}{https://github.com/marcsv87/Deep-PDE-Solvers}}.
+At a high level all the algorithms work in path-dependent (non-Markovian) setting but there the challenge is an efficient method for encoding information in each path.
+This problem is solved in companion paper~\cite{sabatevidales2020solving}.